ycherkes/YCherkes.SqlBackupReader.Demo/README.md

 The license and distribution method for the full version of this plugin and source code are not yet defined.

-The demo version is obfuscated, limited only by the uncompressed backup format and will be valid until July 17, 2020.
+The demo version is obfuscated, limited only by the uncompressed backup format.

-As a result of my work, I would like to get some money and I see such ways:
+You may use a demo version for non-commercial purposes only.

+The source code for this plugin can be sold at the following price:

   * MIT license          - $ 85,000;
   * Any copyleft license - $ 100,000;
   * Private ownership    - $ 120,000.

 Please email me with any suggestions to ycherkes@outlook.com or contact with me via [LinkedIn](https://www.linkedin.com/in/yevhen-cherkes-68291771/)

 What the full version of plugin supports: